-Applicants who are offered admission will be required to submit a non-refundable deposit that is applied to tuition in order to hold their seat in the cohort.
+Applicants who are admitted will be required to submit a non-refundable deposit that is applied to tuition in order to hold their seat in the cohort.
 Once deposited, an applicant becomes a matriculant/student and must complete the matriculation process to be fully admitted.
 To fully matriculate, students must:

-- 1. Return the signed matriculation agreement - 2.
-Official transcripts from all institutions attended (final transcripts should show degree posted). - 3.
-Signed Technical Standards form requiring physician signature. - 4.
-Proof of compliance with institutional immunization requirements (Hepatitis B, Measles, Mumps, Rubella, Tetanus, and Diphtheria). - 5.
-Results of a Federal Background Check: Students who refuse to consent to or have findings on the background check that would preclude certification or licensure will be dismissed from the program. - 6.
-Acknowledgement of handbook policies.
+- 1. Return the signed matriculation agreement. - 2.
+Submit official transcripts from all institutions attended (final transcripts should show degree posted). - 3.
+Submit Signed Technical Standards form requiring physician signature. - 4.
+Submit Proof of compliance with institutional immunization requirements (Hepatitis B, Measles, Mumps, Rubella, Tetanus, and Diphtheria). - 5.
+Submit the Results of a Federal Background Check: Students who refuse to consent to or have findings on the background check that would preclude certification or licensure will be dismissed from the program. - 6.
+Acknowledge the student handbook policies.